-With Spring well and truly upon us, many of you may have noticed that all over Alice Springs the birds are already well into their breeding cycles.
-Migratory species like rainbow bee-eaters and sacred kingfishers have arrived and are busy pairing up and laying clutches, while other resident species already have chicks fledged and may be about to start rearing a second brood.
-With all the activity, it's a great time to be outside early and listen to the dawn chorus, as males of species like rufous whistler, rufous songlark and willie wagtail intimidate their rivals by soinging on the edges of territories.
+With spring well and truly upon us, many of you may have noticed that all over Alice Springs the birds are already well into their breeding cycles.
+Migratory species like Rainbow Bee-eaters and Sacred Kingfishers have arrived and are busy pairing up and laying clutches, while other resident species already have chicks fledged and may be about to start rearing a second brood.
+With all the activity, it's a great time to be outside early and listen to the dawn chorus, as males of species like Rufous Whistler, Rufous Songlark, Grey Shrike-Thrush and Willie Wagtail intimidate their rivals by singing on the edges of territories.

-Last month on our cover, we featured a crested pigeon on her nest, and this month we have some more great pictures of some 'spring chickens'.
+Last month on our cover, we featured a Crested Pigeon on her nest, and this month we have some more great pictures of some 'spring chickens'.

-Black-fronted Dotteril - Angela Stewart, from Low Ecological Services, snapped this picture of a black-fronted dotteril chick at Trephina Gorge.
-Black-fronted dotterils are small shore birds that are quite common in wetter parts of the country, but in central Australia are found only around more permanent waterholes.
-Glen Helen on the Finke River is a good place to see them, and they have also been spotted feeding by the water pooling in the Todd River on Schwartz Crescent.
+Black-fronted Dotterel - Angela Stewart, from Low Ecological Services, snapped this picture of a Black-fronted Dotterel chick at Trephina Gorge.
+Black-fronted Dotterels are small shore birds that are quite common in wetter parts of the country, but in central Australia are found only around more permanent waterholes.
+Glen Helen on the Finke River is a good place to see them, and they have recently been sighted feeding by the water pooling in the Todd River at Schwartz Crescent.